arkopaldas/bakso/menu/research.md

 permalink: /research
 ---

-Modern data science and machine learning present new challenges that calls for robust theoretical frameworks to analyze complex, high-dimensional data and to ensure reliable inference from data driven methods.
-My research aims to devise innovative statistical methodologies that provide rigorous theoretical guarantees, with applications in contemporary data driven science.
-My current research interests can be organized around these themes:
+Modern data science and machine learning present new challenges that calls for rigorous theoretical frameworks to analyze complex, high-dimensional data and to ensure reliable inference from data driven methods.
+My research aims to devise innovative statistical methodologies that provide robust inferential guarantees, with applications in causal inference and contemporary data-science.
+My current research interests can be organized around the following themes:

-1. **Explore randomization to facilitate conditional inference for a wide-range of data-driven methods**
+1. **Explore randomization as a tool to facilitate flexible and tractable inference for a wide-range of data-driven methods**

-2. **Develop statistical frameworks to gain theoretical insights for complex situations arising in today's ML and AI world**
+2. **Develop novel statistical frameworks to advance theoretical insight into the complexities arising in today's AI & ML systems**

 # Publications & Preprints